SomeWeekendReading/someweekendreading.github.io/_posts/2025-06-11-weekend-portfolio-trump-2.md

 [Morningstar at their portfolio](https://www.morningstar.com/funds/xnas/vtwax/portfolio) as of 2025-Apr-30 (the last reporting date as of 2025-Jun-11), shown here:
 - The table at top left shows the breakdown by bond type (government, corporate, &hellip;).
 Importantly, the last line shows 30% derivatives.
-These are the curerncy forwards used to hedge the various bond currencies back to the dollar.
+These are the currency forwards used to hedge the various bond currencies back to the dollar.
 It's probably not quite right to include them in the asset breakdown, but at least you can see what's what.